-Dallas Defective Medical Device Attorney
+Dallas Defective Medical Device Attorneys

 Most of us trust our medical professionals to use only treatments that have been rigorously tested and approved by the FDA.
 Unfortunately, many FDA-approved medical devices – or medications to treat certain health conditions – are later discovered to cause harm to patients.
 These devices may be pulled off the market voluntarily, while others are required by the FDA to issue new warnings to the medical professionals who use them.
 Those patients who have been injured by a medical device hold the right to pursue compensation for damages.

 All cases of defective product liability are by their nature dangerous, but in the case of medical interventions, the stakes are exceptionally high, as the injured party often had compromised health to begin with.
 Some of the medical devices most commonly associated with malfunctions and subsequent personal injury claims include:

 - Hip Implants.
 Metal-on-metal ball and socket hip implants are stronger and more durable than their plastic and ceramic counterparts, but the threat of metal debris breaking down and entering the body can lead to serious medical problems.